Penhasco/Penhasco/README.md

 # António Penha
-👋 Hi there, I'm António - a Tech Innovator with a strong footing in Software Development and Cybersecurity technologies.
+👋 Hi there, I'm António - a Tech Innovator with a strong footing in AI and Cybersecurity technologies in Web3.
 With a Bachelor of Engineering in Computer Science from Instituto Superior Técnico, Lisbon, I've developed a unique blend of skills that fuel innovation and ensure robust security in the digital world.

 🔭 **Current Work:**
 - Developing cutting-edge SAAS solutions to enhance digital visibility for local companies.